alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 This could be shops, places to eat, local attractions, where to get emergency medication, that sort of thing.
 Help them not be stranded in a strange city when the conference finishes for the day.

-### Offer visa invitation letters for people coming from overseas
+<h3 id="offer-visa-invitation-letters-for-people-coming-from-overseas">Offer visa invitation letters for people coming from overseas</h3>

 If you have international attendees, you may have somebody who needs a visa to come to the conference.